Last Updated: December 19, 2021

-Google Ads is a platform many businesses use to run their PPC campaigns.
+Google Ads is a platform many businesses use in order to run their PPC campaigns.
 It helps brands reach their target audience quicker, and more efficiently.
 Not only this, it also allows advertisers reach people which are at the different stages of the conversion funnel – awareness, consideration, and conversion – while staying within marketing budgets.

 One of the ad types advertises use to target their desired audience is Google Search Ads.
 Essentially, these ads show up when a user conducts a search on the search engine.
 An example of how a Google Search ad would look like is: